Cosmian/kms/documentation/docs/cli.md

 ...
 Quote report data (manifest, kms certificates and nonce) checking Ok
 ```

-This command proceed the remote attestation for you.
+This command proceeds the remote attestation for you.